-Net cash provided by investing activities was \$9.7 million for the first half of 2012 and \$47.4 million for the first half of 2011.
-Investing activities for the first half of 2012 consisted of purchases and maturities of marketable securities.
-Investing activities for the first half of 2011 consisted of maturities of marketable securities.
-There were no significant purchases of property and equipment in 2012 and 2011.
+Net cash provided by investing activities was \$5.6 million for the first half of 2013 and \$9.7 million for the first half of 2012.
+Investing activities consisted of purchases and maturities of marketable securities.

-Cash from financing activities was \$0.2 million in the first half of 2012 and \$8.9 million in the first half of 2011.
+Net cash provided by financing activities was \$0.3 million for the first half of 2013 and \$0.2 million in the first half of 2012.
 Financing activities consisted primarily of proceeds from stock option exercises.

 Realization of our other deferred tax assets is dependent on future earnings, if any.
 We are uncertain about the timing and amount of any future earnings.
 Accordingly, we offset these net deferred tax assets with a valuation allowance.
-There is a high degree of uncertainty regarding the timing of future cash outflows associated with our liabilities related to uncertain tax positions.
-Our liability at June 30, 2012 related to our uncertain tax positions is immaterial.

 We currently lease approximately 6,000 square feet of office space pursuant to a non-cancelable operating lease in Austin, TX that expires in 2014.
-Our lease in San Mateo, CA expired in July 2012.
-Future minimum lease payments are as follows for the years ended December 31, (in thousands):
+Future minimum lease payments by year are as follows (in thousands):

-2012 2013 2014 Total Future minimum lease payments \$450 \$115 \$81 \$646
+2013 2014 Total Future minimum lease payments \$ 115 \$ 81 \$ 196